jobayer977/javascript-interview-questions/README.md

 var arr3 = arr1.concat(arr2);
 // arr3 = [1, 2, 3, 4, 5, 6]
 ```

-# 11 Keyed collections

- ## 11.1 Deference between Array and Set in javascript?
+114. ### Deference between Array and Set in javascript?

 Array is a collection of values and Set is a collection of unique values.
 Removing duplicates from an array is a O(n) operation and from a set is a O(1) operation.

 **Example**